oOps1627/angular-calendar-timeline/README.md

 <h3 align="center">Zooms</h3>

 You can change current zoom by calling <b>changeZoom()</b> method in TimelineComponent.
-Also, you can set yor own zooms
+Also, you can set your own zooms
 array:

 ```typescript